by Heather Morris

 This book is a sequel to The Tattooist of Auschwitz, but only in that Cilka is introduced in that first book, and some of the characters from the first book are brought up again in this one.
 I do recommend reading The Tattooist of Auschwitz first, for a more full experience, but you wouldn’t lose a lot if you didn’t.
 Click here to see my review of The Tattooist of Auschwitz.

 I liked Cilka’s Journey a bit more than its predecessor, and I think that is because of the writing.
-I didn’t find it quite as stilted in the first book.
-The subject matter is nearly as dark, especially since there are flashbacks to Cilka’s time at Birkenau, but we also get to see glimpses of her life before she went to the camp as well.
+I didn’t find it quite as stilted as in the first book.
+The subject matter is nearly as dark, especially since there are flashbacks to Cilka’s time at Birkenau, but we also get to see glimpses of her life before she went to the camp.

 Cilka was very compassionate, even to her own detriment many times.
 I appreciated the way that her heart ached when a friend was hurt (physically or otherwise), or when a rift came between her and someone she cared about.
 She even managed to find a way to understand and forgive those who persecuted her, by acknowledging that they were simply trying to survive this place like she was.
 She may have been a bit on the Mary Sue side, somehow being the best at everything she did, but it wasn’t glaring.